xeniadam/pronapoli/indicaciones_editores.md

 ## Notes, Comments, Loci Similes

-Each note, comment, or loci similes is followed by an icon indicating the intellectual responsibility for the note, which always appears at the end of the note.
+Each note, comment, or locus simili is followed by an icon indicating the intellectual responsibility for the note, which always appears at the end of the note.
 The responsibility can be attributed to one or more editors, and in any case, it is signed jointly (that is, a paragraph cannot be signed by one editor and the next paragraph by another).

 ![Responsability Icon](img/002.png)

-Each Note, Comment, or Loci Similes is preceded by the line number it refers to; this number is clickable and highlights the line in question.
+Each Note, Comment, or Locus Simili is preceded by the line number it refers to; this number is clickable and highlights the line in question.
 Next, the word or words of the line to which the note refers may or may not appear; this reference appears in turquoise.

 ## Links